davidcrowe/GatewayStack/README.md

 ```

 This runs:

-Issuer/PRM/JWKS on :5051
+- Issuer/PRM/JWKS on `:5051`

-Gateway in demo mode on :8080
+- Gateway in demo mode on `:8080`

-Apps SDK connector on :5052/apps/
+- Apps SDK connector on `:5052/apps/`

-Follow demos/chatgpt-connector/README.md to verify read/write behavior with scopes.
+See `demos/chatgpt-connector/README.md` to verify read/write behavior with scopes.

 ```json
 {